Here's a step-by-step guide on how to achieve this 5m UART Raspberry Pi Laser Distance Sensors Wholesale:

 Raspberry Pi: Make sure your Raspberry Pi is powered and connected to your computer or another device via Ethernet or Wi-Fi for initial configuration.

 Laser Distance Sensor: Connect the sensor to the Raspberry Pi's UART pins.
 The typical pins are GPIO 8 (TX) for transmitting, and GPIO 10 (RX) for receiving.
-Ensure that the power pins of the sensor are connected to the Pi's 3V3 pin for power and ground.
+Ensure that the power pins of the 5m laser distance sensor is connected to the Pi's 3V3 pin for power and ground.

 2. Software installation: